What debts are affected by the bankruptcy case?

 How much experience do you have with bankruptcy cases?

-Mr. Hervol has been representing clients in bankruptcy court for more than 14 years.
+Mr. Hervol has been representing clients in bankruptcy court for more than 26 years.
 Mr. Hervol also performed a judicial clerkship for the United States Bankruptcy Court for the Western District of Texas, San Antonio, Division, from 1992-1993.
-Mr. Hervol has filed more than 1,500 bankruptcy cases since the time his clerkship expired with the court, and has been actively involved in adversarial and contested matters before the bankruptcy courts.
+Mr. Hervol has represented more than 3000 individuals and business entities since the time his clerkship expired with the court, and has been actively involved in adversarial and contested matters before the bankruptcy courts.

 What will filing bankruptcy do for me?